 NN presented the following update:

 As part of the response to the ICG, the chairs of the CWG indicated they wanted to have coordination call with the leaders of the other two operational communities.
-This meeting was held on Tuesday 7th July, it was an Informal call attended by IO and NN, Marc Blanchet and Leslie Daigle, Lise Fuhr and Jonathan Robinson.
+This meeting was held on Tuesday 7th July, it was an Informal call.
 Notes are being put together and NN will circulate the final notes on the CRISP and IANA XFER mailing lists once they are ready.

 During the meeting it was suggested having regular calls (informal talks) with the chairs of the other two operational communities.
 NN said she and IO had explained that now that there were three proposals on the table, they didn’t know how helpful these informal talks would be and whether they would raise transparency concerns.

-PR agreed with NN’s point, but added that as far as he was concerned, NN and IO are the CRISP team’s chairs and he’s sure that whatever informal talks they have will be in line with the work at CRISP.
-He said he supported these regular informal talks going forward as something positive.

-NN said she wasn’t sure what the motivation of these talks would be.
+NN wasn’t sure what the motivation of these talks would be.
 She proposed not moving forward with these talks (reasons: not duplicating efforts, not engaging in anything that might be interpreted as more than an informal information exchange).

 AR suggested these meetings could be held only if there is a very specific question to discuss.